zahur76/MilestoneProject_2/README.md

 5. Footer added
 6. Responsive design incorporated using boostrap
 7. Javascript file script.js created
-8. Level select modal added to index.html followed by coding of functions to show, hide modal and select levels in script.js
+8. Level select modal added to index.html followed by coding of functions to show/hide modal and select levels in script.js
 9. Functions required for main game logic coded (card selection, match check)
-10. Game end modal contructed in index.html followed by the coding of functions to show, hide modal and play again
+10. Game end modal contructed in index.html followed by the coding of functions to show/hide modal and play again
 12. Functions for reset and restart buttons were coded
 13. Perform Jasmine unit testing on functions to test for correct output
 14. Audio files added and sound on/off functions coded
 15. Star wars API added
 16. Mid project review performed for possible improvements in design and coding
 17. Validators used to check for errors
-18. Any issues from step 16 and 17 were addressed
+18. Any issues from step 16 and 17 were addressed.
+Examples were refactoring of style.css to remove character property duplication and isssus due to responsiveness on smaller devices.
-19. Game given to relatives and friends for testing
+19. Game distributed to relatives and friends for testing
 20. Character.html page created
+21. Styling of character home page
-21. Functions for character.html page coded such character modal selection
+22. Functions for character.html page coded (character modal selection, home button)
-22. Star wars API included to character selection
+23. Star wars API included to character selection page
-23. 404.html added page
+24. 404.html added page
-24. Final testing performed
+25. Final testing performed

-The above steps could be grouped into 5 main sections:
-1. Game design
-2. Main game programming
-3. Preliminary testing
-4. Character page programming
-5. Final testing

 The features were designed in the order that they would be selected while playing the game.
 For example the level select feature modal was coded before the main game.